 Screenplay by: Peter Benchley, Carl Gottlieb

-Based on Jaws by: Peter Benchley
+Based on: Jaws by Peter Benchley

 Starring: Roy Scheider, Robert Shaw, Richard Dreyfuss, Lorraine Gary, Murray Hamilton